Our STAFF

 Jordan@massfarmersmarkets.org | 781-893-8222

-Jordan Roach joined the MFM staff in May 2025 as Assistant Market Manager and Food Access Coordinator for the Kendall Square and Central Square markets.
-Originally from Vermont, he is passionate about building strong local food systems and increasing food access in the community.
-Jordan has a B.A. from Tufts University in Music and Environmental Studies with a focus in Food Systems.
+Jordan Roach joined the MFM team in May 2025 and is currently working at the Fish & Farm, Central Square, and Kendall Square markets.
+Originally from Brattleboro, Vermont, Jordan is passionate about building strong local food systems and increasing food access in the community.
+Jordan has a B.A. from Tufts University where studied Music and Environmental Studies with a focus in Food Systems.
 He is currently working towards his M.A. in Music from Tufts as well with a thesis focusing on public, participatory performances.
+He is looking forward to a great 2026 season, and hopes to continue making the market a vibrant community space!

 Assistant Market Manager and Food Access Coordinator